Department of Supply Chain Management - PhD Plan of Study

 PhD students are required to take:

 - Math boot camp course immediately before first semester

 - Two SCM 791 methods seminars

 - Additional related doctoral seminars and research methods classes based on student interest

-- Independent study credits that are directed by SCM faculty
+- Summer internship or independent study credits that are directed by SCM faculty

 All students are required to complete and pass a written comprehensive examination at the end of their second year.
 One re-examination is permitted if approved by the SCM doctoral committee, the associate dean for graduate programs and the dean of the Graduate College.